 What is Secure Attachment and Bonding?

-Why is the attachment bond so important?
+What is the attachment bond and why is it so important?

+The attachment bond is the emotional connection formed by wordless communication between an infant and their primary caretaker.
 A landmark report, published in 2000 by The Committee on Integrating the Science of Early Childhood Development, identified how crucial the attachment bond is to a child’s development.
 This form of communication affects the way your child develops mentally, physically, intellectually, emotionally, and socially.
 While attachment occurs naturally as you, the parent or caretaker, care for your baby’s needs, the quality of the attachment bond varies.

 - A secure attachment bond ensures that your child will feel secure, understood, and be calm enough to experience optimal development of his or her nervous system.
 Your child’s developing brain organizes itself to provide your child with the best foundation for life: a feeling of safety that results in eagerness to learn, healthy self-awareness, trust, and empathy.

 - An insecure attachment bond fails to meet your child’s need for security, understanding, and calm, preventing the child’s developing brain from organizing itself in the best ways.
 This can inhibit emotional, mental, and even physical development, leading to difficulties in learning and forming relationships in later life.

 Developing a secure attachment bond between you and your child, and giving your child the best start in life, does not require you to be a perfect parent.
 In fact, the 2000 study found that the critical aspect of the child–primary caretaker relationship is NOT based on quality of care, educational input, or even the bond of love that develops between parent and infant.
 Rather, it is based on the quality of the nonverbal communication that takes place between you and your child.